Postkodmiljonären

 Postkodmiljonären is a Swedish game show based on the original British format of Who Wants to Be a Millionaire?.
 The show debuted on 26 August 2005 and is hosted by Rickard Sjöberg.
 It is shown every Friday and Saturday from 7:30 PM to 8 PM (CET) on the Swedish commercial television station TV4.
-The programme is also combined with a lottery, Svenska Postkodlotteriet (The Swedish Postcode Lottery), in a twice-weekly format.
-The original format broadcast between 2000 and 2003 was known as Vem vill bli miljonär? and lacked the lottery tie-in.
+The programme is also combined with a lottery, Postkodlotteriet (the local version of Postcode Lottery), in a twice-weekly format.

 The main goal is to win 1 million SEK by answering 15 multiple-choice questions correctly.
 The more questions the contestant answers correctly, the more money the contestant passively earns.
 There are three to four lifelines which the participant can use to help them on their journey.
 There are "guaranteed levels" that guarantee the participant will walk away with a certain amount of money.
 The participant may also refuse to answer a question and walk away with the money the participant has most recently passively or certainly earned.
-The game ends when the participant answers a question incorrectly, decides to walk away, or answers the million-SEK question.
+The game ends when the participant answers a question incorrectly, decides to walk away, or answers the million-kronor question.

+History broadcast and production

+The original format broadcast between 2000 and 2003 was known as Vem vill bli miljonär? and lacked the lottery tie-in.